stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-catastrophes or dystopias. it's the right way of thinking about it. and ultimately, the direction actually has to be the [[superstructure]] informing the [[social structure]], informing or guide, bind, direct the infrastructure. sorry. can you repeat that once more? yeah. right now, especially post-[[industrial revolution]], physical technology, infrastructure had way faster feedback loops on it than the others did, right?
+catastrophes or dystopias. it's the right way of thinking about it. and ultimately, the direction actually has to be the [[superstructure]] informing the [[social structure]], informing or guide, bind, direct the infrastructure. sorry. can you repeat that once more? yeah. right now, especially post-[[industrial revolution]], [[physical tech|physical technology]], infrastructure had way faster feedback loops on it than the others did, right?
 [12121](https://www.youtube.com/watch?v=g7WtcTATa2U&t=12121.8s)

 and because of that, it started breaking the